 What about those businesses who have multiple sales people per territory?

 That, of course, depends on your own rules for managing the situation.
 Is there additional criteria to be included like industry or company size to help you automate the allocation?
 Or do you have a sales manager or co-ordinator for each territory who simply reviews each lead and manually determines which sales person should be the owner?

-This blog shows that there are multiple ways of setting up HubSpot workflows – all answers work, but it’s good to think through what might happen in the future and how easy it will be to implement changes.
+This blog shows that there are multiple ways of setting up HubSpot workflows – all answers work, but it’s good to think through how easy it will be to implement changes.

 Our approach is to keep things simple.

 Like the old adage about eating an elephant, workflows are often easiest to maintain in bite-sized pieces.
-With good naming conventions, multiple workflows can make supporting sales territory allocation easier.
+With good naming conventions, multiple workflows can actually make supporting sales territory allocation easier.

-Of course, this is just one example of the diverse ways that HubSpot workflows can be used.
-Other ways include:
+Of course, this is just one example of HubSpot Sales automation.
+Other examples include:

 - Notifying sales managers when deals haven’t moved from one stage to the next within a given time period

-- Notifications about bookings in GoToWebinar or Eventbrite
+- Notifications to sales people about bookings in GoToWebinar or Eventbrite

 - Lead grading (as opposed to scoring)